ClementPinard/depth-dataset-builder/README.md

     ```
     ETHD3D/build/NormalEstimator \
-    -i /path/to/registered.mlp \
+    -i Workspace/aligned.mlp \
-    -o /path/to/lidar_with_normals.ply
+    -o Workspace/lidar/lidar_with_normals.ply
     ```

     ```
     pcl_util/build/CreateVisFile \
-    --georef_dense /path/to/georef_dense.ply \
+    --georef_dense Workspace/Thorough/georef_dense.ply \
-    --lidar lidar_with_normals.ply \
+    --lidar Workspace/Lidar/lidar_with_normals.ply \
-    --output_cloud /path/to/dense/fused.ply \
+    --output_cloud Workspace/Thorough/dense/fused.ply \
     --resolution 0.2
     ```

     This is important to place the resulting point cloud at root of COLMAP MVS workspace `/path/to/dense` that was used for generating `/path/to/georef_dense.ply` and name it `fused.ply` because it is hardwritten on COLMAP's code.
     The file `/path/to/fused.ply.vis` will also be generated.
-The resolution option is used to reduce the computational load of the next step.
+    The `--resolution` option is used to reduce the computational load of the next step.

     ```
     colmap delaunay_mesher \
     --input_type dense \
-    --input_path /path/to/dense \
+    --input_path Workspace/Thorough/dense \
-    --output_path /path/to/occlusion_mesh.ply
+    --output_path Workspace/Lidar/occlusion_mesh.ply
     ```

     Generate splats for lidar points outside of occlusion mesh close range.
 See https://github.com/ETH3D/dataset-pipeline#splat-creation

     ```
     ETH3D/build/SplatCreator \
-    --point_normal_cloud_path /path/tolidar_with_normals.ply \
+    --point_normal_cloud_path Workspace/Lidar/lidar_with_normals.ply \
-    --mesh_path /path/to/occlusion_mesh.ply \
+    --mesh_path Workspace/Lidar/occlusion_mesh.ply \
-    --output_path /path/to/splats.ply
+    --output_path Workspace/Lidar/splats.ply
     --distance_threshold 0.1
     --max_splat_size 0.25
     ```

-    The ideal distance threshold is what is considered close range of the occlusion mesh, and the distance from which a splat (little square surface) will be created.
+    For every point in `--point_normal_cloud_path`, distance from mesh given in `--mesh_path` is computed, and if it is higher than, `--distance threshold`, it creates a square oriented by cloud normal.
+The square size given by minimum between the distance of the points from its 4 nearest neighbours and `--max_splat_size`.
+The `--max_splat_size` prevents potentially isolated points to have an enormous splat.

+13. Video localization filtering and interpolation.

+    `video_folder` and `video_workspace` are placeholders following the different convention from step 10, because they are located in Raw_output_directory.
+    `video_folder`is the placeholder for `Raw_output_directory/COLMAP_img_root/Videos/{resolution}/{video_name}`
+    `video_workspace` is the placeholder for `Raw_output_directory/models/{resolution}/{video_name}`

+    Filter the image sequence to exclude frame with an absurd acceleration and interpolate them instead.
+We keep a track of interpolated frames, which will not be used for depth validation but can be used for depth estimation algorithms that need odometry of previous frames.

+    For each video :

+    ```
+    cp video_workspace/final_model/images.txt video_workspace/final_model/images_raw.txt
+    python filter_colmap_model.py \
+    --input_images_colmap video_workspace/final_model/images_raw.txt \
+    --output_images_colmap video_workspace/images_filtered.txt \
+    --metadata video_folder/metadata.csv \
+    --interpolated_frames_list video_workspace/interpolated_frames.txt
+    ```

 14. Raw Groundtruth generation

+    `video_folder` and `video_workspace` are placeholders following the same convention as in step 13.

     For each video :

     ```
     ETH3D/build/GroundTruthCreator \
-    --scan_alignment_path /path/to/registered.mlp \
+    --scan_alignment_path Workspace/aligned.mlp \
-    --image_base_path /path/to/images \
+    --image_base_path Raw_output_directory/COLMAP_img_root \
-    --state_path path/to/final_model \
+    --state_path video_workspace/final_model \
-    --output_folder_path /path/to/raw_GT \
+    --output_folder_path Raw_output_directory \
-    --occlusion_mesh_path /path/to/occlusion_mesh.ply \
+    --occlusion_mesh_path Workspace/Lidar/occlusion_mesh.ply \
-    --occlusion_splats_path /path/to/splats/ply \
+    --occlusion_splats_path Workspace/Lidar/splats.ply \
     --max_occlusion_depth 200 \
     --write_point_cloud 0 \
     --write_depth_maps 1 \